While mobile is convenient, for the best experience, you may want to check this out on your desktop.

 To confirm our assumptions, I continued to track the proportion of signed-up users, fully verified users and users, that were converting after the release of the feature.

-31% improvement in drop-off rates and an 29% increase in transactions.
+The results exceeded our expectations: 31% improvement in drop-off rates and an 29% increase in transactions.

 As a positive side-effect, customer-complaints by new users decreased to almost 0% since they were now guided throughout the process.